 I'd like to end this post with two important takeaways that we've gathered after this whole experience.

 Every startup has (or should have) an elevator pitch, i.e., a short and concise statement describing what the company does and what problem it solves.
 The delivery of the statement is typically meticulously rehearsed and fine-tuned through a trial and error process.
 I believe that every startup that has something to demo, should also have an elevator demo, i.e., a short and concise demo that shows some of the unique features of the product.
 As we're still building out the intelligent back-end of Atlas Primer, our unique feature at the moment consists of the way a student can interact with the learning material using voice only.
 The demo I give in the interview is our elevator demo and it, too, is meticulously rehearsed and fine-tuned through a trial and error process and we can summon it pretty much anytime and anywhere, should we meet someone interested and with a few minutes to spare.

 Takeaway #2 - Be wary of the hype around A.I.

-A.I. is a very fashionable term at the moment so we use the sparingly.
+Artificial Intelligence is a very fashionable term at the moment so we use the sparingly.
 We don't mind the attention it brings us but we'd much rather that people familiar with it make the connection themselves upon learning how we'll be implementing our own A.I. to manage the learning experience in future releases, as opposed to our current release, which simply leverages an existing A.I., namely a voice assistant that uses natural language processing (a subset of A.I.)
 We've tried making the distinction in past conversations but the discussion requires more depth than we can usually afford during those encounters, so we sometimes adopt for selective ignorance and just play along.
 But it's important to be alert and correct the narrative when it gets out of hand since no one is justly served by inflated expectations.